Most travel bookings involve going online. And many tourists are turning to their smartphones(opens in a new tab) to make those bookings.

 So hop onto Viator, TripAdvisor or HostelWorld and check out the cool things that others in the industry are doing.
 And just don’t stick to perusing around tour and hostels in the New Yorks and Londons of the world — looking further afield can lead to some great inspiration.

-Well, Under Sea Adventure in Cyprus offers an alternative: sea walking tours!
-This would be a great way to ensure that your tours will provide guests with a ‘wow factor’ that other ocean based tours don’t always provide.
+Well, Under Sea Adventure(opens in a new tab) in Cyprus offers an alternative: sea walking tours!
+This would be a great way to ensure that your tours will provide guests with a ‘wow factor’ that other ocean-based tours don’t always provide.

 Mix and match